THORACIC HERNIATED DISC

 Laminotomy and Discectomy

-The traditional way of surgically treating a herniated thoracic disc was to perform a laminotomy and discectomy.
+The traditional way of surgically treating a herniated disc is to perform a laminotomy and discectomy.
 The term laminotomy means “make an opening in the lamina”, and the term discectomy means “remove the disc.”
-Therefore, the purpose of taking out a herniated thoracic disc was to decompress the spinal cord or spinal nerves.
+Therefore, the purpose of taking out a herniated disc was to decompress the spinal cord or spinal nerves.
 However, nerve problems that occurred with this traditional method of decompression have led many doctors to discontinue this form of surgery for disc herniations in the thoracic spine.

 Transthoracic Decompression